bhogasena/Gesture-Recognition/README.md

 # Final Inferences

+As SimpleRNN, LSTM and GRU all are giving more or less same accuracy choosing SimpleRNN as final model because of simple model compared to LSTM and GRU.

 ## Technologies Used
 - numpy - version 1.21.6
 - matplotlib - version 3.2.2
 - seaborn - version 0.11.2
 - sklearn - version 1.0.2
 - keras - version 2.9.0
+- tensorflow -

 ## Contact
 Created by [@bhogasena] - feel free to contact me!